dalmo1991/superflexPy/doc/installation.rst

 Dependencies
 ------------

-SuperflexPy needs the following python packages to run
+SuperflexPy requires the following Python packages

 - `numpy <https://docs.scipy.org/doc/numpy/user/install.html>`_
 - `numba <https://numba.pydata.org/numba-doc/dev/user/installing.html>`_

-All the packages are available through pip.
+All the packages are available through pip and will be installed automatically when installing SuperflexPy.

-The installation of numba is necessary only if the modeler decides to use the numba optimized implementation of the numerical solvers.
-GPU acceleration (CUDA) is not needed and, therefore, it is not supported.
+Note that numba is required only if the modeler wishes to use the numba optimized implementation of the numerical solvers.
+Given the nature of the model, GPU acceleration (CUDA) is not beneficial (in terms of performance) and, therefore, it is not supported.